Explore Sicily:

 day 7 Palazzolo Acreide & Siracusa

-day 8 Taormina & Bronte on Mt.
+day 8 Mt.
 Etna

 day 9 Messina & Reggio Calabria